AKJK-Internet-32002/32002/windows-apps-src/design/shell/tiles-and-notifications/send-local-toast.md

 ---
 # Send a local toast notification from C# apps

 A toast notification is a message that an app can construct and deliver to the user while they are not currently inside your app.
-This Quickstart walks you through the steps to create, deliver, and display a Windows 10 toast notification with the new adaptive templates and interactive actions.
-These actions are demonstrated through a local notification, which is the simplest notification to implement.
+This quickstart walks you through the steps to create, deliver, and display a Windows 10 toast notification using rich content and interactive actions.
+These quickstart uses local notifications, which are the simplest notification to implement.

 > **Important APIs**: [ToastNotification Class](/uwp/api/Windows.UI.Notifications.ToastNotification), [ToastNotificationActivatedEventArgs Class](/uwp/api/Windows.ApplicationModel.Activation.ToastNotificationActivatedEventArgs)